Blogs

 Which type of law pays the most?

-Commercial and corporate lawyers earn the most out of all the different types of solicitors as they work closely with banks and other financial institutions and are involved in high-value transactions.
-Students can pursue BBA LLB to become commercial and corporate lawyers.
+Commercial and corporate lawyers earn the highest salaries due to their work with financial institutions and high-value transactions.
+Students can pursue BBA LLB to become corporate lawyers.

 What is the most common law degree?